Copyright 2017 ElzabethAshtree.com | All Rights Reserved.

 William and Mary.
 She served as an officer in the U.S.

-Army Judge Advocate General’s Corps and is currently an
+Army Judge Advocate General’s Corps for a few years and

-attorney for the Department of Defense.
-She recently
+attorney in the Department of Defense.
+She is currently

 Ms. Ashtree’s article for Romance Writers of America’s,